4 Simple Steps for an Effective Kanban System

-Kanban Systems or Pull systems of various types with are now common across many industries.
+Kanban Systems or Pull Systems of various types are now common across many industries.
 They are cheap, simple to operate and can lead to large cost and inventory reductions.
 Here are some guidelines to help make your pull system work effectively:

 Kanban systems (also known as pull systems) trigger the ordering of materials based on previous usage.
 The longer the lead time for supply of the parts and the less frequently parts are replenished, the less successful the pull system will be.
 Implementing pull system goes hand in hand with efforts to reduce batch size and shorten replenishment lead times and order smaller quantities more frequently.

 2. Kanban is Not “Set and Forget”

 Kanban systems need to be maintained.
 Regularly review (every three to six months) the settings in the pull system to account for changes in demand, changes in the way parts are delivered or packed or changes in suppliers.
 You may need to add or remove Kanbans, adjust trigger points or change Kanban quantities.

 3. Good Shop Floor Disciplines are Required